Technology

 When buying a trampoline, look for:

-- Safety pads that fully cover the springs, hooks and frame
+- safety pads that fully cover the springs, hooks and frame

-- Safety netting that runs along the inside diameter of the springs and pad – minimising the chance for your child to make contact with any hard or sharp material.
+- safety netting that runs along the inside diameter of the springs and pad, minimising the chance for your child to make contact with any hard or sharp material.

 Find out which companies parents rate as the best trampoline brand.

-Trampoline safety tips
+Safety tips

 Make sure you keep these things in mind when your kids are using the trampoline:

-- Only allow one child on the trampoline at a time We know this may be a bit of a sticking point, as part of the fun for kids is bouncing on the trampoline together, but according to the Royal Society for the Prevention of Accidents (RoSPA) 60% of trampoline injuries occur when more than one person is using the trampoline at a time.
+- Only allow one child on the trampoline at a time.
+We know this may be a bit of a sticking point, as part of the fun for kids is bouncing on the trampoline together, but according to the Royal Society for the Prevention of Accidents (RoSPA), 60% of trampoline injuries occur when more than one person is using the trampoline at a time.

-- No bouncing exits Don't let your little ones launch themselves off the trampoline onto the ground – seems obvious, but is a common cause for injury.
+- No bouncing exits.
+Don't let your little ones launch themselves off the trampoline on to the ground – seems obvious, but this is a common cause for injury.

-- No somersaults Kids shouldn't attempt somersaults unless they've been taught properly – the chance of landing badly is high.
+- No somersaults.
+Kids shouldn't attempt somersaults unless they've been taught properly – the chance of landing badly is high.

-- Kids under six years old shouldn't use the trampoline unless it's one that has been specifically designed for younger children.
+- Kids under six years old shouldn't use the trampoline unless it's one that's been specifically designed for younger children.
 Children under the age of six are not yet developed enough to handle the bouncing movement, and are more susceptible to injury.

 Finally, never leave your children unsupervised while using the trampoline, but remember that many accidents can still happen under supervision – so keep the other rules in mind as well.